SPRIG: Improving Large Language Model Performance by System Prompt Optimization: Conclusion

 \section{Conclusion}

-This study introduced a novel genetic edit-based optimization framework, \model, to improve LLM performance with the systematic construction of general-purpose system prompts.
+This study introduced a novel optimization framework, \model, to improve LLM performance with the systematic construction of general-purpose system prompts using reinforcement learning and a genetic algorithm.
 By leveraging a diverse collection of prompt components and evaluating across a diverse range of tasks, we demonstrate that optimized system prompts provide consistent improvements on par with optimized task prompts.
 Moreover, combining system and task prompt optimizations offers complementary benefits, leading to further improvements in model performance across varied domains.
-Further, we find that these performance benefits for an optimized prompt generalize across (i) model families, (ii) model sizes, and (iii) different languages.
+Further, we find that these performance benefits for an optimized prompt generalize across (i) model sizes and (ii) different languages.
 Our findings highlight the potential of system prompt optimization to complement and enhance LLM performance for new languages and models.